Brianna's death has left massive hole, says family

 - Published

-A 16-year-old who was stabbed to death in a village park was "strong, fearless and one of a kind", her family said.
+A 16-year-old girl who was stabbed to death in a park was "strong, fearless and one of a kind", her family said.

 Brianna Ghey was found wounded and lying on a path in Linear Park in Culcheth, Cheshire, on Saturday.